cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/redeployment-hook.md

 #### Github Integration

-Users who have signed in through Github (and who have enough access to create and edit deployement events for their applications on GitHub) can activate continuous deployments on GitHub.
+Users who have signed in through Github (and who have enough access to create and edit deployment events for their applications on GitHub) can activate continuous deployments on GitHub.
 To do this: access your [Application settings](/maestro/references/toolbelt.html#settings-variables) via the toolbelt and set **continuous.deploy** to _true_.

 ```
 $ cx settings set -s my_app_name continuous.deploy true
 ```

-This will create a new webhook for your repository on GitHub or simply modify and existing one to let Cloud66 recieve _deployment_ events as well.
+This will create a new webhook for your repository on GitHub or simply modify an existing one to let Cloud66 receive _deployment_ events as well.

-With this feature enabled, whenever you push new commit, Cloud 66 will automatically generate a new _deployment event_ based on recieving the _push event_ from GitHub.
-We will also send _deployment status events_ on different deployment statuses, such as started, cancelled, succeeded and failed.
+With this feature enabled, whenever you push a new commit, Cloud 66 will automatically generate a new _deployment event_ based on receiving the _push event_ from GitHub.
+We will also send _deployment status events_ on different deployment statuses, such as started, canceled, succeeded and failed.

 ## Adding Redeployment Hooks